 "In the summer, a cheap bottle of Moscato d'Asti is a great topper to sweeten cocktails or spritzes," suggests Rodriguez.
 "Try Aperol and club soda, but instead of prosecco, give a healthy splash of Moscato.
 It'll be a bit sweeter than a classic Aperol spritz, but if you have that sweet tooth, this will disappear from the glass pretty quickly."

 Whether you're planning on drinking Moscato in a cocktail or on its own, we found out that New York City sommeliers can't stop raving about this unsung hero of the white wine world.

 Forget 'all day rose'—this Moscato is where it's at.

-According Jason White, beverage director and service manager at Bararano, this producer from northwest Italy has one of the best Moscatos he's ever come across.
+According to Jason White, beverage director and service manager at Bararano, this producer from northwest Italy has one of the best Moscatos he's ever come across.
 The wine is elegant and zippy, with soft herbaceous notes.
-"It wraps the honeyed floral nose alongside wet minerality, backing the thirst quenching, lightly citric acidity at its core.
+"It wraps the honeyed floral nose alongside wet minerality, backing the thirst-quenching, lightly citric acidity at its core.
 Forget 'all day rose'—this Moscato is where it's at," White says.

 Bricco del Sole

 Moscato is the perfect choice for some afternoon bubbles when it's warm out.
 Another one of Morrison's favorites, this Moscato d'Asti features ripe stone fruit flavors.